 Higher Classification Pay

 Any person covered by this Agreement who is required to accept the responsibilities and carry out the duties of a position or rank above that which they normally hold for a period for two (2) hours or more shall be paid at the rate in Exhibit B while acting.
-All assignments for scheduled absences for engineer or captain made under this Section shall be on basis of the senior qualified employee first.
+All assignments for scheduled absences for Engineer or Captain made under this Section shall be on basis of the senior qualified employee first.
 In the event of an unscheduled absence, the Battalion Chief shall select a qualified employee whose service would promote the most efficient operation of the department.
 Selection for filling unscheduled absences shall be made in a fair, equitable and impartial manner.
 Suppression employees shall Hi-C only one classification over employee’s current rank.
 Exempt from this provision shall be any employee exchanging shifts for an employee who is absent due to attendance of ASSOCIATION business, as authorized by the Local and approved by the Fire Chief.
-Also, the water tender/brush truck will be operated by a qualified firefighter at his/her regular rate of pay.
+Also, the water tender/brush truck will be operated by a qualified firefighter at their regular rate of pay.

-Hi-C Battalion Chief - The B.C. assigned to each shift, with the approval of the Fire Chief, shall select the Hi-C B.C. to act during his/her absence.
+Hi-C Battalion Chief - The B.C. assigned to each shift, with the approval of the Fire Chief, shall select the Hi-C B.C. to act during their absence.
 In implementing this concept, the Fire Chief and B.C.'s will not act in an arbitrary or capricious manner.
 Any complaints may be brought to the Joint Labor Management Committee.
 If a complaint is not resolved through the Joint Labor Management Committee, then it shall be resolved in accordance with Article III of the contract.

-Suppression personnel may be required to work in a lower classification in order to maintain staffing levels.
-In such an event, the employee working in a lower classification shall continue to maintain his/her original rate of compensation.
+Suppression personnel may be required to work in a lower classification to maintain staffing levels.
+In such an event, the employee working in a lower classification shall continue to maintain their original rate of compensation.

 In the absence of the Fire Marshal and the Assistant Fire Marshal, the Fire Marshal, with approval of the Fire Chief, shall select a Deputy Fire Marshal that will Hi-C to Fire Marshal.
 In the implementing of this concept, the Fire Chief and Fire Marshal will not act in an arbitrary or capricious manner.
 Any complaints will be brought to the Joint Labor Management Committee.
 If a complaint is not resolved through the Joint Labor Management Committee, it shall be resolved in accordance with Article III of the contract.
 The Deputy Fire Marshal selected as the Hi-C Fire Marshal shall be compensated at the rate of pay according to Exhibit B for the Deputy Fire Marshal assuming the duties of Fire Marshal.